 To manage model lifecycle, you can assign stages (such as

-production, etc.) to specific model versions.
+prod, etc.) to specific model versions.

 To assign a stage to a model version, Iterative Studio uses GTO to create an annotated Git tag with the specified stage and version number.
 Refer to the GTO docs to see the exact format of the Git tag.

 You can write CI/CD actions that can actually deploy the models to the different deployment environments upon the creation of a new Git tag for stage assignment.
 For that, you can leverage any ML model deployment tool, such as MLEM.

 You can assign a stage in any of the following ways:

 - Use GTO CLI or API.
 An example would be

 gto assign pool-segmentation --version v0.0.1 --stage dev, assuming

 dvc.yamlwith the model annotation is located in the root of the repo.
 If not, you should append its parent directory to the model's name like this:

 cvis the parent directory).
 To get a better idea about this case, check out this example monorepo.